 Solar panels work, as the name suggests, by converting energy from sunlight that falls onto the photovoltaic panels into electricity, either to be used straight away or stored for later.
-That’s all very well in sunny water, but what happens when it rains, or turns dull?
+That’s all very well in sunny day, but what happens when it rains, or turns dull?
 Solar panels and bad weather, we can’t predict weather after a few hrs.
 Many parts of the UK have seen an extremely changeable Spring this year, with a few periods of sun interspersed with more frequent times of rain, clouds and even storms and hailstones.

 The good news is that, even when the sun doesn’t shine down for hours on end, solar panels do still work, converting solar energy into electricity.
-Think about how we can still get sunburnt on an overcast day – some of the sun’s rays can still break through a cloudy sky.
+Think about how we can still get sunburnt on an overcast day – some of the sun’s rays can still break through in a cloudy day.

 While UV solar panels are more effective the brighter the day is, the technology carries on working, so long as there is some light available.
-In fact, the rain can even do the panels a favour, as it can wash away any dirt or debris on them, clearing the cells to react with sunlight, uninterrupted.
+In fact, the rain can even do the panels a favour, as it can wash away any dirt or debris on them, clearing the solar cells to react with sunlight, uninterrupted.
 So, how do you care for solar panels in adverse weather conditions and help them withstand a harsher environment?

 How to care for solar panels in adverse weather conditions?